Upcoming Drives

 Temporary Sankalan Kendra (TSK)

-Please invite the “Vidhivat” team to set up its TSK into your premise.
+Please invite the “Vidhivat” team to set up its TSK into your premise especially temples.

 We are actively looking for coordinators PAN India who are interested to take this drive in their respective cities.